inet-framework/inet-tutorials/wireless/doc/step8.rst

 In this step, we augment the nodes with components so that we can model (and measure) their energy consumption.
-For simplicity, we ignore energy constraints, and just install infinite energy sources into the nodes.
+For simplicity, we ignore energy constraints and just install infinite energy sources into the nodes.

 The model
 ---------